How Sleep Apnea Contributes to Insomnia

 In a 30-minute consultation, Dr. Stern will discuss your symptoms and medical history, as well as examine your neck, jaw, and other physical features.
-He will discuss your treatment options and answer your questions, so you are comfortable with your treatment decision.
+He’ll discuss your treatment options and answer any questions you may have, so you’re comfortable with your treatment decision.
 If you are in the Lake County, OH area, take the first step towards better sleep by calling (440) 306-3003 to schedule your free consultation today!

 Frequently Asked Questions